India's Bishnoi 'tree Huggers' Renew Conservation Fight | 🌎 LatestLY

 The hardy tree dominates vegetation across the state and is often called the "tree of life."

-Ram Vishnoi, a 63-year-old farmer from Khejarli village near Jodhpur, said the tree is essential for agriculture.
+Ram Vishnoi, a 63-year-old farmer from Khejarli village near Jodhpur, told DW that the tree is essential for agriculture.

-"Any field you see here will have khejris planted at regular intervals because the partial shade protects our crops," he told DW.
+"Any field you see here will have khejris planted at regular intervals because the partial shade protects our crops," Vishnoi said.
 The tree is also known to help enhance the nitrogen content of soil.

 India's original tree huggers